 During prior divisive times, we’ve had leaders who encouraged us to have “charity for all and malice for none” (that was Abraham Lincoln), and to “learn to live together as brothers or perish together as fools” (that was Martin Luther King Jr).
 But these two didn’t live amid the toxicity of social media, which turbocharges malice and foolishness.

-I’d like to close with some genuine wisdom derived from the struggle of an African American woman, and grandmother of the playwright and actress, Kay Winks, who just performed her coming-of-age story called “Token” in Theatre Aspen’s one-man show festival called Solo Flights.
-Kay is an equal opportunity offender in her portrayals of her black relatives and acquaintances, and the white southern racists and northwestern virtue-signalers she encounters.
+I’d like to close with some genuine wisdom derived from the struggle of an African American woman, and grandmother of playwright and actress, Kay Winks, whose coming-of-age story, “Token,” was recently performed in Theatre Aspen’s one-man show festival.
+Kay is an equal opportunity offender in her portrayals of black relatives and acquaintances, and white southern racists and northwestern virtue-signalers.
 Throughout the play, she straddles black and white worlds with the help of her wise grandma, her North Star.